warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/what-triggers-a-new-email.md

 categories: [airbrake-faq]
 ---

+Airbrake will send you a new error notification when:
+- a new error is received
-Airbrake will send you a new notification for a new error or for new occurrence of an error previously marked as resolved.
+- a new occurrence of an error previously marked as resolved is received
+- an error group reaches a high volume threshold (see [high volume notifications](/docs/airbrake-faq/what-triggers-a-new-email/#high-volume-notifications) section for more info)

 When an error comes in, we review information about the error to determine whether the error is a new error entirely, or just another occurrence of an error we've previously seen.
-We currently review...
+We currently review:

 - The error class of the error
 - The error message of the error with data values extracted (see [structured